-Figure 28: Completion Queue Entry: Status Field
+Figure 29: Completion Queue Entry: Status Field

-Bit Description 31 Do Not Retry (DNR): If set to '1', indicates that if the same command is re-submitted it is expected to fail.
+Bit Description 31 Do Not Retry (DNR): If set to '1', indicates that if the same command is re-submitted to any controller in the NVM subsystem, then that re-submitted command is expected to fail.
 If cleared to '0', indicates that the same command may succeed if retried.
-If a command is aborted due to time limited error recovery (refer to section 5.14.1.5), this field should be cleared to '0'.
+If a command is aborted due to time limited error recovery (refer to section 5.21.1.5), this field should be cleared to '0'.
 If the SCT and SC fields are cleared to 0h then this field should be cleared to '0'.
 30 More (M): If set to '1', there is more status information for this command as part of the Error Information log that may be retrieved with the Get Log Page command.
 If cleared to '0', there is no additional status information for this command.
-Refer to section 5.10.1.1.
-29:28 Reserved 27:25 Status Code Type (SCT): Indicates the status code type of the completion queue entry.
-This indicates the type of status the controller is returning.
+Refer to section 5.14.1.1.
+29:28 Reserved 27:25 Status Code Type (SCT): Indicates the status code type of the completion queue er indicates the type of status the controller is returning.
 24:17 Status Code (SC): Indicates a status code identifying any error or status information for the command indicated.